 Overview

-In 2019, she was awarded the Prix Meret Oppenheim, Switzerland’s most prestigious award for visual arts; and in 2022, she received the Mutina Art Prize.
-Shahbazi is a guest lecturer in the Master of Fine Arts program at the ZHdK, Zurich and EPFL, Lausanne.
+In 2019, she was awarded the Prix Meret Oppenheim, Switzerland’s most prestigious award for visual arts; in 2022, she received the Mutina Art Prize; and in 2025, the Prix de la Société des Arts, Geneva.
+Shahbazi is a guest lecturer in the Master of Fine Arts program at ZHdK, Zurich, and EPFL, Lausanne.
 In 2016, she co-founded the Institute New Switzerland (INES), which aims to make diversity and multiple affiliations in Switzerland visible.
 Together with Manuel Krebs, she has published various artist books and monographs.

 Shahbazi is known for her architectural installations.
 In 2015, she was involved in the renovation project of the headquarters of the Zürcher Kantonalbank, and in 2017 she created an intervention for the design of the office of the Axel Springer branch.
-A new site specific art in architecture project is planned for the new Swiss Life Bannhof, which will open on Zurich's Bahnhofstrasse in the Fall of 2023.
+In 2025, she conceived the façade for House for Five Women—a residence for women who have survived war, violence, and social injustice—in Bosnia and Herzegovina, in collaboration with Hazima Smajlović, NGO Naš Izvor, Engineers Without Borders, and the architects TEN.

 Selected works